Tips for Healthy Poops: Acne Edition

 What Is A Healthy Poop?

-After having worked with thousands of clients around the world, I can confidently say that most people don’t know what a healthy poop looks like.
+After having worked with thousands of clients around the world, I can confidently say that most people don’t know what a healthy healthy bowel movements look like.
+Bowel movements reflect the inner workings of your digestive system.

 It’s not a commonly talked about topic.
 No one’s hanging around the water cooler or passing the plate of appetizers talking about their morning bowel movement.